Post Valentines day - A divorce lawyers cash cow

 Finally, in New York, divorce attorney Jacqueline Newman, managing partner of Berkman, Bottger, Newman & Rodd, told Shine about yet another post-V-Day trend.
 "After Valentine's Day, I find that prenups are harder to negotiate," she said.
 "I guess if somebody didn't do what the other spouse wanted for the holiday, maybe they ask the question: 'Do they really love me?'"

-HELP US OUT HERE [removed]..
+HELP US OUT HERE A girl..
 CAN YOU VOUCH FOR THIS?